 The Beatles made the decision to stop touring in 1966 because they felt they needed a reprieve from Beatlemania including the never ending public expectations, screaming fans and not having any down time.
 They were just utterly exhausted.
 The fab four had reportedly lost interest in being “The Beatles.”
-The idea of making the Sgt.
-Pepper’s album would allow them to take some creative liberties not normally associated with the iconic group.
+Making the Sgt.
+Pepper’s album would allow them to take some creative liberties not normally associated with the group.
 The album allowed the Beatles to hide behind an alter ego and it actually turned out to be a great way to channel their frustration.
-After the album was created, they thought it would be entertaining to act it out in a film; and Sgt.
-Pepper’s Lonely Hearts Club Band, the movie, was born.
-The movie, was released in 1978 and the plot of the story was derived of songs from the 1967 title album as well as the Beatles’ subsequent 1969 album, Abbey Road.
-The composition of the songs in the movie were inspired by the reminiscences of The Beatles’ youth, and we were not disappointed!
+The movie, was released in 1978, starring Peter Frampton and the Bee Gees as the band, and the plot of the story was derived of songs from the 1967 title album as well as the Beatles’ subsequent 1969 album, Abbey Road.

 Sgt.
 Pepper's Lonely Hearts Club Band is a 1978 American, musical movie which depicts a band as they challenge the music industry and battle evil forces who are determined to steal their instruments and compromise their beloved home town, Heartland.
 The movie plays out as a musical but includes a narrator, Mr. Kite, to move the story along.